qwertie/learn-react/docs/tutorial-5.md

 But imagine, now, that this `CalendarEntryEditor` is embedded within a larger Calendar application.
 In that case, the editor will need to share the current `CalendarEntry` with an outer `CalendarApp` component that can save the `CalendarEntry` within the calendar and switch to a different `CalendarEntry` as the user clicks different parts of the calendar.

-Once again, the `state` needs to become part of `props`, something like this:
+Once again, the `state` will need to become part of `props`, something like this:

 ~~~tsx
 interface CalendarEntryEditorProps {